top of page

 1. Reduce writing anxiety by designing a WBI with facilitative features in the writing process.

-1. Literacy Discovery
+a.
+Literacy Discovery

 Krashen's acquisition-learning, input, and reading hypothesis are adopted to enhance literacy skills through free reading and enterprises (formal language instruction), the two different channels used to engage in reading.
 By selecting and making the reading materials more accessible online, language learners are encouraged to take part in free reading—read for pleasure voluntarily.
 More comprehensible input can be learned through enterprise—a formal English language instruction delivered via WBI assisted with web widgets or hypertext.
 Increased comprehensible inputs through free reading and enterprises support language acquisition, leading to literacy development.

-2. Language Discovery
+b.
+Language Discovery

-3. Cognitive Discovery
+c.
+Cognitive Discovery

 Information exploration is emphasised through interaction and questioning based on inquiry models.
 The processes of searching, downloading, and streaming results will turn the information into a small pool of data.
 By interacting, analysing, and evaluating the digital contents, the questions posed in the instructional tasks engage learners to critically consume and analyse the information.
 The inquiries derived from their existing knowledge branch out through reading and writing.
 The relationships of the ideas can be visualised through reading when the answers are written, which will engage the learners to think critically in problem-solving.

-4. Psychological Discovery
+d.
+Psychological Discovery

 The instructional tools with two different interface designs, widgetised and non-widgetised, are encouraged to bring a positive user experience for the learners.
-To ensure the L2 learners acquire and learn a language better based on their preferences and strengths, two different designs of the user interface (widgetised and non-widgetised) are designed based on the information the learners preferentially perceive through their senses or intuition that promotes psychological development.
+To ensure that L2 learners acquire and learn a language better based on their preferences and strengths, two different designs of the user interface (widgetised and non-widgetised) are designed based on the information the learners preferentially perceive through their senses or intuition that promotes psychological development.
 If there is an ideal match between the instructional user interface and their learning styles (sensing and intuitive), learners could be more engaged throughout the learning process to boost their writing performance and critical thinking.

 1. This course focuses on developing the learners’ writing competency to produce a research report.